-Since the beginning of 2004 the Berlin forests have consisted of the four Forestry Agencies Grunewald, Tegel, Pankow and Köpenick with a total of 29 forestry districts.
+Since 2004 the Berlin forests have consisted of the four Forestry Agencies Grunewald, Tegel, Pankow and Köpenick with a total of 28 forestry districts.
 Leaving Kyritz aside, they are spread throughout an area extending over 65 km from north to south and 70 km from east to west.
-The structure of the new Forestry Agencies is shown in the following Table: